Windows 2000: Editions

 Windows 2000 Server shares the same user interface with Windows 2000 Professional, but contains additional components for the computer to perform server roles and run infrastructure and application software.
 A significant new component introduced in the server versions is Active Directory, which is an enterprise-wide directory service based on LDAP (Lightweight Directory Access Protocol).
 Additionally, Microsoft integrated Kerberos network authentication, replacing the often-criticised NTLM (NT LAN Manager) authentication system used in previous versions.
 This also provided a purely transitive-trust relationship between Windows 2000 Server domains in a forest (a collection of one or more Windows 2000 domains that share a common schema, configuration, and global catalog, being linked with two-way transitive trusts).
 Furthermore, Windows 2000 introduced a Domain Name Server which allows dynamic registration of IP addresses.
 Windows 2000 Server supports up to 4 processors and 4 GB of RAM, with a minimum requirement of 128 MB of RAM and 1 GB hard disk space, however requirements may be higher depending on installed components.

-Windows 2000 Server Embedded and Windows 2000 Server For Embedded Systems are binary identical versions of Windows 2000 Server that was targeted at the embedded market.
-Both versions function exactly the same as its retail counterpart, but is licensed for embedded use.
+Windows 2000 Server Embedded and Windows 2000 Server For Embedded Systems are binary identical versions of Windows 2000 Server that were designed for embedded use.
+Both versions function exactly the same as their retail counterparts, but licensed for embedded use.

 Windows 2000 Advanced Server is a variant of Windows 2000 Server operating system designed for medium-to-large businesses.
 It offers the ability to create clusters of servers, support for up to 8 CPUs, a main memory amount of up to 8 GB on Physical Address Extension (PAE) systems and the ability to do 8-way SMP.
 It supports TCP/IP load balancing and builds on Microsoft Cluster Server (MSCS) in Windows NT Enterprise Server 4.0, adding enhanced functionality for two-node clusters.
 System requirements are similar to those of Windows 2000 Server, however they may need to be higher to scale to larger infrastructure.